EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The **een** CLI provides various commands to interact with cameras, bridges, users, locations, and other resources.
-It offers multiple options for fetching information in different formats (CSV, tree structure, etc.) and supports both standard and v3 APIs.
+The **een** CLI provides various commands to interact with cameras, bridges, users, sites, and other resources.
+It offers multiple options for fetching information in different formats (CSV, tree structure, etc.) and supports both standard and v1 APIs.

 #### Options: